betteriot/betteriot-principles/README.md

 Open IoT Certification Mark Principles – March 9th 2018

-This work by iotmark.org is licensed under Creative Commons BY-SA 4.0.
+This work by [iotmark.org](http://iotmark.org/) is licensed under [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-This is the latest version of a working document to develop a certification mark for connected products by community members worldwide.
-This is a work in progress and you may comment freely, join the conversation on Slack, sign up to our newsletter or give us feedback in writing (alex@iot.london) or on our monthly open calls.
+This is the latest version of a working document to develop [a certification mark for connected products](http://iotmark.wordpress.com/) by community members worldwide.
+This is a work in progress and you may comment freely, join the conversation on [Slack](https://join.slack.com/iotmark/shared_invite/MjA5MjQzMTM0ODg2LTE0OTkyOTI1MDItY2JjODI3OWNmNQ), [sign up to our newsletter](http://designswarm.us4.list-manage.com/subscribe?u=2101384e03af780d68370fb40&id=f898782217) or give us feedback in writing (alex@iot.london) or on our [monthly open calls](https://calendar.google.com/calendar/ical/designswarm.com_2v6ddgu2m907s0ohe5c1upceqg%40group.calendar.google.com/public/basic.ics).

 This is a set of principles that we think an organisation—a connected product manufacturer, team or founder—would use to make a good, secure, ethical, product that also takes into account the upcoming General Data Protection Regulation (GDPR) directive.
 But also to push beyond the GDPR and look at the entire life cycle of a smart device.
 From manufacture, to final disposal.

 The terminology in this document is a bit technical, bear with us.
-We use MUST, SHOULD, and MAY because of a technical writing standard called RFC 2119.
+We use MUST, SHOULD, and MAY because of a technical writing standard called [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+We use this [reference model](http://tamberg.org/iotmark/2018/ConnectedProductReferenceModel.pdf) to define the terms device, gateway and backend.

 ## Privacy